 'Watiya Juta' | Mitjili Napurrula

-A solo exhibition showcasing Aboriginal artworks that portray stories relating to the ancient ritual of the spear straightening ceremony will open at Mitchell Fine Art on April 4th, 2018.
+A solo exhibition showcasing Aboriginal artworks that portray stories relating to the ancient ritual of the spear straightening ceremony is showing at Mitchell Fine Art on April 4th, 2018.

 Mitjili Napurrula, a Pintupi artist from Central Australia paints ‘Watiya Juta’ (the Desert Acacia) a source material for Aboriginal spear making and the central motif in her father’s dreaming - the story of the spear straightening ceremony.